CES tech fair prepares to draw crowds as Covid surges

 US cell service provider T-Mobile announced that the “vast majority” of its team wouldn’t attend and canceled CEO Mike Sievert’s speech, citing caution.

-“We are prioritizing the safety of our team and other attendees with this decision,” the company said in a December 21 statement.
+“We are prioritising the safety of our team and other attendees with this decision,” the company said in a December 21 statement.

-But organizers are pushing ahead with the in-person show, noting that thousands of smaller companies had invested money to attend.
+But organisers are pushing ahead with the in-person show, noting that thousands of smaller companies had invested money to attend.

 “We are mindful of concerns that CES could be an event where the Omicron variant can spread,” Gary Shapiro, president and CEO of the group that runs CES, wrote in an opinion piece.